Rick and Morty: Industry impact

 Several former Rick and Morty storyboard artists and crew members proceeded to develop their own shows or work on major new productions.
 Creator Justin Roiland and showrunner Mike McMahan have gone on to co-create Solar Opposites, an animated sci-fi sitcom that has been frequently compared to Rick and Morty.
 McMahan also went on to create Star Trek: Lower Decks.
-Writer Michael Waldron would go on to write for Loki, Doctor Strange in the Multiverse of Madness and Avengers: Secret Wars and has said that he and his colleagues are "cashing in on our ‘Rick and Morty’ street cred."
-Show alumnus Jeff Loveness became a writer for Ant-Man and the Wasp: Quantumania and Avengers: The Kang Dynasty.
+Writer Michael Waldron would go on to write for Loki, Doctor Strange in the Multiverse of Madness, Avengers: Doomsday, and Avengers: Secret Wars and has said that he and his colleagues are "cashing in on our 'Rick and Morty' street cred."
+Show alumnus Jeff Loveness became a writer for Ant-Man and the Wasp: Quantumania.
 Erica Hayes, the show's storyboard writer and director, went on to work for Netflix's Big Mouth.
-Alex Hirsch, who worked on the episode Big Trouble in Little Sanchez, would become an executive producer of Inside Job, another show that has had comparisons drawn to Rick and Morty for being similarly themed.
+Gravity Falls creator Alex Hirsch, who worked on the episode "Big Trouble in Little Sanchez", would become an executive producer of Inside Job, another show that has had comparisons drawn to Rick and Morty for being similarly themed.
 Pete Michels, director of over twenty Rick and Morty episodes, was also a director of two episodes of Inside Job.

 Awards and nominations

 Other media and products

-Rick and Morty has a multi-million dollar merchandising franchise.
+Rick and Morty is part of a wider merchandising franchise.